What Is a GFCI Outlet?

 Similarly, only one GFCI is generally needed to protect all kitchen counter outlets.
 Because a shock hazard exists with both 120-volt and 240-volt equipment, in 2020 the National Electric Code was tightened up to require GFCI protection for any electrical receptacle rated 125-volt through 250-volt and installed in a GFCI-required location.

 GFCIs protect people from electrocution, whereas circuit breakers protect from a fire.
-Circuit breakers are designed to shut off the flow of electricity to a wire when there is too much electricity demand (e.g. too many items plugged into a circuit).
-Shutting off the electricity in this situation, prevents the wire from getting excessively hot – in some cases hot enough to start a fire within the walls of the house.
+Circuit breakers are designed to shut off the flow of electricity to a wire when there is too much electricity demand (e.g., too many items plugged into a circuit).
+Shutting off the electricity in this situation prevents the wire from getting excessively hot – in some cases hot enough to start a fire within the house’s walls.

 Testing your GFCIs is easy.
-Simply plug an appliance (such as a lamp) into the outlet.
-Turn the lamp on.
+Plug an appliance (such as a lamp) into the outlet.
+Turn the light on.
 When you press the “test” button, the lamp should turn off.
 The lamp should turn on again when you press the “reset” button.
-If the lamp stays on when you press the “test” button, it’s time to replace the GFCI.
+If the light stays on when you press the “test” button, it’s time to replace the GFCI.

 GFCI outlets need proper installation to prevent electrical shock, electrocution, fire, and other damage.
 Furthermore, the electrician will ensure everything is up to code.
 If your GFCIs need replacing or your home is older and does not have any at all, call the experts at Milton Electric.

 GFCIs were invented in 1961 and were made to continuously monitor the current leaving the receptacle with the amount of current returning to the outlet.
 If they detect even a small imbalance they quickly (in as little as 1/40th of a second) shut off the electric flow, preventing harm.
 If properly installed and maintained, GFCIs save lives and protect against fire, overheating and destruction of wire insulation.